HERDSA Annual Conference

 • The prize (AUD$500) will be awarded at the annual HERDSA Conference and is usually presented at the closing ceremony of the conference.

-HERDSA Prize for Best Poster (up to 3 prizes totalling $1000)
+HERDSA Prize for Best Poster (up to 4 prizes totaling $1100)

 Posters will be assessed by conference delegates – on both the ability to visually communicate as well as on the academic content of the poster.
 The best poster prizes will be awarded to the posters that receive the highest number of votes.